wp-plugins/events-made-easy/readme.txt

 * Feature: you can now select payed/unpayed and pending status when sending mails, good for sending reminders for payments etc ...
 * Feature: you can now specify the latitude/longitude of a location if wanted, overriding the detected values
 * Bugfix: make qtranslate work again (one-liner fix)
-* Minor Bugfix: only include the datepicker locale if it exist
+* Improvement: only include the datepicker locale if it exist (like in 1.0.18), and take into account 2-letter locales again

 = 1.1.0 =
 * Feature: multiprice events are now possible (see wordpress site for explanation: price and booked seats need to be seperated by "||").
 Also, for multiprice events, the min number of seats to book is always 0